general terms and conditions

 It is strictly forbidden to publish an independent website bearing the name SIBU.
 However, linkage to the official homepage: www.sibu.at is possible.

-XII.
+XIII.
 Copyright notice

 Should photos be published in connection with editorial articles, the correct picture source must be quoted.
 This can be found in the file name.
 Should the picture source reference be incorrect or missing, this would constitute a breach of copyright and SIBU Design accepts no liability for possible legal consequence.